 The accelerated path gives students the opportunity to take three courses per semester to complete the program in as few as 12 months.

-The part-time path allows students to drop down to one course per semester and complete the program in no more than 32 months.
+The part-time path allows students to drop down to one course per semester after the first term and complete the program in no more than 32 months.

 While all courses are delivered online, students are required to attend at least one, 3–4 day immersion on the UC Berkeley campus.
 During the immersion, Master of Information and Data Science (MIDS) students benefit from meeting classmates and professors in person, participating in workshops, and networking with other data science professionals.
 Immersions are crafted to deliver additional learning, networking, and community-building opportunities to MIDS students.